 “Diagnoses evolve,” says Dr. Andrew Adesman Chief of Developmental & Behavioral Pediatrics at the Steven & Alexandra Cohen Children’s Medical Center of New York.
 He admits the evolution may be officially slow.
 After all, it took 16 years for ASD to become officially recognized in the 2013 edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 However, practitioners who work with children every day are quicker to recognize emerging conditions.
 “Sometimes parents make the mistake of focusing on one symptom that might lead them to one diagnosis, not considering what other clinical criteria go into making a given diagnosis,” Adesman says.

-So, before parents latch onto the idea that their kid is “on the spectrum”, it’s important for them to consider what are called diagnostic mimics.
+So, before parents latch on to the idea that their kid is “on the spectrum,” it’s important for them to consider what are called diagnostic mimics.
 There are several conditions that could cause a child’s ASD-like symptoms but are unrelated to the disorder.

-Some Vision Problems Can Mimic Autism Symptoms
+Some Vision Problems Can Mimic Early Signs of Autism

 The most commonly discussed symptoms of ASD are linked to social behavior — or the child’s ability to simply be present and engaged with a parent.
 But social behaviors can be affected when a baby is experiencing difficulty with their senses.